mannem/logstash-input-dynamodb/README.md

 The Bundler gem checks dependencies for Ruby gems and installs them for you.

 To install the dependencies for the Logstash plugin for DynamoDB, type the following command (Inside the logstash directory):
+This command may take a while to install.
 ```
+cd logstash-input-dynamodb/
 bundle install
 ```